clyntor/clyntor/README.md

 ## About

-- Web developer with a focus on modern, robust applications.
 - Lead Developer at [Aegisum](https://aegisum.com)
 - In the crypto space since 2015.
-- Lifelong learner.
-Always building.
+- Handyman by day, web developer by night.
+I learn by doing, whether it's with hand tools or a code editor.
 ---

 ## Skills